INTRODUCTION

 • Baby Hamster Kidney cell lines

-The direct method also involves DNA-based diagnosis using different genetic markers by PCR.
+The direct method also involves DNA-based diagnosis using different genetic markers by PCR. - Indirect method.

 In the indirect method of diagnosis, the test involves testing for the presence of antibodies that fight against Orientia tsutsugamushi in the body.
 The serological assays used are based on detecting the presence of immunoglobulin G (IgG) and immunoglobulin M (IgM) in the patient’s blood.
 These methods are more popular than direct methods like blood culture and PCR-based assays because the latter requires more sophisticated equipment and highly trained personnel, which might not be readily available in most areas where the disease is endemic.
 As a result, most of the serological kits available in the market for diagnosing scrub typhus are based on the detection of IgG and IgM.